jtristao/SCC530-Path-Finder/README.md

 ## Requirements

-Can be installed with: `python3 -m pip install requirements.txt`.
+Can be installed with: `python3 -m pip install -r requirements.txt`.

 ## Usage